Genital herpes and pregnancy

 If you have active sores when your labour starts, your doctor or midwife will discuss the birth with you, so you can decide how you want your baby to be born.
 It’s likely you’ll be offered a caesarean section for the birth, to reduce contact with active sores.

-NHS Choices offers information on the risks of genital herpes in pregnancy.
+NHS Choices offers information on the risks of genital herpes when you are pregnant.

 The Royal College of Obstetricians and Gynaecologists publish a leaflet Genital herpes in pregnancy: information for you.